 France!
-The most favorite study destination now days for most of students.
+The most favourite study destination nowadays for most of the students.
 Depending on your purpose i.e. whether you are going for a visit, for pursuing higher education or for work, there are 3 types of visas i.e. Schengen Student Visa, Visa to sit in Placement test and Long Stay Visa.
-Let us discuss each of them in detail with Student Visa requirements.
+Let us discuss each of them in detail with Study in France Visa requirements.

-It is also known as temporary France student visa.
-If you want to go for maximum 3 months, then you will have to take this visa i.e. students taking courses of less than 3 months.
+It is also known as temporary Student Visa in France.
+If you want to go for a maximum of 3 months, then you will have to take this visa i.e. students taking courses of less than 3 months.
 They are not renewable visas.
-Before you apply for Schengen visa France, keep in mind that they are not renewable visas.
+Before you apply for a Schengen visa France, keep in mind that they are not renewable visas

 If you need to go to France with a particular ultimate objective to sit in any college’s entrance exams then you can go for this type of visa.
-In case if you are selected then you can apply for 1 year residence permit and it is renewable.
+In case if you are selected then you can apply for a 1-year residence permit and it is renewable.

-Okay so this is the longest stay visa.
+Okay, so this is the longest stay visa.
 If you want to go for more than 6 months you can apply for this kind of visa.
-It includes Residency permit as well as study period.
+It includes Residency permit as well as the study period.

 The normal France Visa processing time for the student’s visa is three weeks.
 So keep in mind the timelines of application and visa process in France.